-Annually, students, residents, fellows, faculty, and staff receive information about drug and alcohol abuse prevention through completion of a required computerbased learning module and distribution of printed materials.
+Annually, students, residents, fellows, faculty, and staff receive information about drug and alcohol abuse prevention through completion of a required computer-based learning module and distribution of printed materials.
 The curriculum in the MD degree program includes specific learning objectives related to drug and alcohol abuse prevention.
+Information is also available on the WMed website at http://med.wmich.edu/alcohol-drug-abuse-prevention.